LacunaSoftware/docs/docs.en-us/articles/signer/embedded-signature.md

 ## Signature marks positioning

-From Signer version 1.70.0 and version 0.7.0 of this library, it is possible to embed the signature marks positioning page in other applications as it was already done for the signature page.
+From Signer version 1.70.0 and version 0.7.0 of the Widget, it is possible to embed the signature marks positioning page in other applications as it was already done for the signature page.
 Once the marks are positioned, the position information will be retrievable through the Widget as well as Signer API in order to create one or more documents with the selected positions.